 You also need to demonstrate that you are honest about your weaknesses.
 So we need to give a weakness and be honest about it.
 But do not say my weakness is “I am a perfectionist.”
 The vast majority of people use this when giving the weakness and the interviewer will see straight through it.

-So below is how to structure your answer to the interview question, “What are your strengths and weaknesses”, and it’s a brilliant way to give the interviewer an outstanding answer.
+Below is how to structure your answer to the interview question, “What are your strengths and weaknesses”, and it’s a brilliant way to give the interviewer an outstanding answer.
 There are three things we need to include within our response also.

 How to Structure your Answer to the Interview Question, “What are your strengths and weaknesses”